 Become a TGH Patient

 If you think you might be a candidate for endoscopic spine surgery or any of our other minimally invasive spine surgeries, call (800) 822-3627 and request a consultation with one of the experts at our nationally recognized Neuroscience Institute.
 We offer a full spectrum of care for patients of all ages, treating even the most complex neurological disorders.
 We operate the nation’s second-busiest functional neurosurgery program, and we provide more neurological services than anyone else in the Tampa Bay region.
-You can feel confident entrusting your care to our endoscopic spine surgeons knowing that U.S. News & World Report named us a “high performing hospital” in Neurology and Neurosurgery for 2023-24.
+You can feel confident entrusting your care to our endoscopic spine surgeons knowing that U.S. News & World Report named us a Top 10% in the Nation for Neurology and Neurosurgery in 2024-25.